TCC421/DeploySmart/README.md

 # $$\textsf{\color{white}Deploy\textsf{\color{#0fda00}Smart}}$$

-DeploySmart is an application to ease sys admin setup of new/reinstall computers by utilizing autounattend.xml and PowerShell to install applications from a .json list.
+DeploySmart is an application to ease sysadmin setup of new/reinstall computers by utilizing autounattend.xml and PowerShell to install applications from a .json list.

 The goal of this project is to make things easier and faster for anyone setting up new computers or re-installing Windows often, may or may not need complex software automatically installed from scratch or even need to install/deploy for multiple companies or inhouse departments with different needs.